AllegedlyUndead/Keep_Saint_Louis_Beautiful_Site/README.md

-This is a demo for a website I'm using to learn html ands CSS
+This is a demo for a website I'm using to learn html and CSS

 To Do List: